-To Create Small Tassels: Measure and cut one (2) 24″ lengths and one (1) 12″ length of floss from the each of the two black skeins.
-Thread the two 24″ length through the two folded ends of the skeins.
-Tie the two 12″ length around the skeins in a knot.
+To create the small tassels, measure and cut two (2) 24″ lengths and two (2) 12″ lengths of floss from each of the two black skeins.
+Thread the two 24″ lengths through the two folded ends of the skeins.
+Tie the two 12″ lengths around the skeins in a knot.
 Wrap the ends around several times and then knot again.
 Trim ends with scissors and then tuck the knot into the center of the tassel.
 Then cut the skeins in half to create two tassels from each skein.

-Apply the embroidered letters by peeling off the backing paper and applying directly to the base of the painted terra cotta pot.
-I placed the school initials on one side and year on the other side of the two 10″ pots.
+Apply the embroidered letters by peeling off the backing paper and applying them directly to the base of the painted terra cotta clay pot.
+I placed the school initials on one side and the year on the other side of the two 10″ pots.

-Attach the red and blue tassels to the center of each Lamp Black painted wooden squares with a Tombow Xtreme Putty and then place a black button on top.
-Adhere the black tassels to the center of the Tuscan Red and Bright Blue painted wooden squares with a Tombow Xtreme Putty and then place a coordinating red or blue button on top.
-These tabs are moldable and super strong, but are not permanent.
-So, you can take the cupcake stand apart for storage!
+Attach the red and/or blue tassels to the center of each of the Lamp Black painted wooden squares with a Zot Adhesive Dot and then place a black button on top.
+Adhere the black tassels to the center of the Tuscan Red and/or Bright Blue painted wooden squares with a Zot Adhesive Dot, and then place a coordinating red or blue button on top.
+The Zots are moldable and super strong but are not permanent, so you can take the cupcake stand apart for storage!